-Private urology clinic in Toronto
+Private urology clinic in Hamilton

 DYNAMiQ UROLOGY group is dedicated in bringing you the best in treatment of prostate disease.

-As an urologist in Hamilton Ontario I am proud to offer Rezum®.
+As an urologist in Hamilton, Ontario I am proud to offer Rezum®.

 Rezum® is a minimally invasive procedure that uses steam to shrink an enlarged prostate without the use of needles or scalpels.
 The procedure works by inserting sterile water vapor (steam) into the prostate gland during nine-second treatments.